 In mass tort and class action litigation, it is common for individual cases to be consolidated before a single court, with a single judge.
 Attorneys for Byetta users anticipate the cases will, in fact, be transferred to the Southern District of California, and the defendants, Amylin and Eli Lilly, support consolidation.

 The experienced and compassionate mass tort attorneys at Doyle Lowther are currently reviewing Byetta-related pancreatic cancer and thyroid cancer cases in all fifty states.
 If you or a family member were diagnosed with pancreatic cancer or thyroid cancer after taking Byetta or after taking an exenatide injection, you may be eligible to file a claim.
-Please submit an electronic form and an experienced professional will immediately respond, or call us toll-free at 1-888-933-5770 for a free and confidential legal consultation.
+Please submit an electronic form and an experienced professional will immediately respond with a free and confidential legal consultation.